QuantafireIO/DeveloperKit/README.md

 https://console.quantafire.io/{RVM Id}/{Vendor}/{Schema}
 ```

-So if I wanted to access an RVM with an Id of `065e9de5-d9e1-79bf-8000-6c020c141317`, and I wanted to explore the Abacus Schema (Application) the URL would be
+So if I wanted to use the Console with an RVM that has an Id of `065e9de5-d9e1-79bf-8000-6c020c141317`, and I wanted to explore the Abacus Schema (Application) the URL would be,

 ```
 https://console.quantafire.io/065e9de5-d9e1-79bf-8000-6c020c141317/Quantafire/Abacus